 Practice sitting on a sofa or on a chair looking engaged and interested with good posture, but relaxed.

 Smile often and maintain eye contact with the interviewer.

 Show a bit of personality in the way you answer questions.
 You need to demonstrate that you are easy to get along with, enthusiastic without being ‘cheesy’ and keen to get fully involved.

 Try to practice the art of conversation.
 Question responses which give one sentence answers will appear ‘rehearsed’ and will not give as good an impression as an interactive dialogue which results from a question.

 Why would you like to come to THIS senior school?

-What are the particular strengths and how do these match the talents or interests of your child?
+What are the particular strengths of the school and how do these match the talents or interests of your child?